← Back to wiki

 vegetablealpha-carotenebeta-carotenelutein

-While most orange vegetables lean on beta-carotene alone, pumpkin delivers alpha-carotene, beta-carotene, lutein, and zeaxanthin together -- a broader carotenoid portfolio that provides wider antioxidant coverage.
+While most orange vegetables lean on beta-carotene alone, pumpkin delivers alpha-carotene, beta-carotene, lutein, and zeaxanthin together — a broader carotenoid portfolio that provides wider antioxidant coverage and is linked to reduced all-cause mortality in large cohort data.

 Why It Matters for Longevity